 To meet the final SW-WLAs, implementation of programs and BMPs must keep pace and meet planned implementation targets.
-Table 8-2 outlines the expected progress that will allow the County to stay on track with the sediment reduction goals in the Non-Tidal West River watershed, based on interim programmed restoration scheduled to be completed by 2025.
+Table 8-2 outlines the expected progress that will allow the County to stay on track with the sediment reduction goals in the Patapsco Tidal River watershed, based on scheduled interim programmed and planned implementation and restoration projects.